-With the outbreak of hostilities at Rancho de Carricitos, both the U.S. and Mexican armies accepted war had commenced.
-Neither waited for a formal declaration.
-General Mariano Arista began shuttling troops across the Rio Grande to besiege the isolated U.S. post, Fort Texas.
+With the outbreak of hostilities at Rancho de Carricitos, both U.S. and Mexican armies accepted war had begun.
+Neither side waited for a formal declaration of war.
+General Mariano Arista began shuttling troops across the Rio Grande to besiege the isolated Fort Texas.

 General Zachary Taylor expected just such a move.
-On May 1, 1846, Taylor marched most of his troops to Point Isabel, a portage area on the Gulf of Mexico.
-It was there the veteran U.S. general would meet an incoming naval fleet carrying supplies needed to withstand a prolonged siege.
+On May 1, 1846, Taylor marched most of his troops to his supply depot at Point Isabel on the Gulf of Mexico.
+It was there the veteran U.S. general would meet an incoming naval fleet carrying supplies needed to endure an extended siege.
 General Taylor left Major Jacob Brown, the U.S. Seventh Infantry, and portions of the Third Artillery—some 550 men—to hold the post on the river.

-General Arista was not able to prevent Taylor’s departure for the coast, but moved quickly to surround the U.S. outpost.
-On May 3, 1846, Mexican artillery opened fire on Fort Texas from all directions, hoping to force a quick surrender of the defenders.
+General Arista was not able to prevent Taylor's departure for the coast.
+Instead he moved quickly to surround the U.S. outpost on the river.
+On May 3, 1846, Mexican artillery opened fire on Fort Texas from all directions in hopes of forcing a quick surrender of its defenders.

 Hpav7 (public domain)

 General Taylor soon marched to assist his besieged men.
 After improving the defenses at his supply depot, known as Fort Polk, he set out on May 7th with 2,300 troops and 200 supply wagons to break the siege of Fort Texas.

 General Arista moved to block this advance.
 He positioned 3,200 troops across the Matamoros road where it crossed the broad prairie of Palo Alto.
 On the afternoon of May 8, 1846, he engaged the U.S. force in a fierce artillery battle—the first major clash of the war.